sopel-irc/plugin-db/README.md

-# module-db
+# plugin-db
-A simple site to list user-submitted Sopel modules.
+A simple site to list user-submitted Sopel plugins.
 Concept/WIP phase.

 ## Preview
 The `prototype` branch is running on Netlify: https://sopel-moddb-prototype.netlify.com/